"Whether you think you can, or you think you can't—you're right."

 Persisting through obstacles: Setbacks are part of learning, not evidence of failure.

-Seeing effort as the path: The Magician values effort over natural talent.
+Seeing effort as the path: He values effort over natural talent.
 Mastery comes through practice.

-Learning from criticism: The Magician uses feedback to improve rather than defending his ego.
-Criticism is information.
+Learning from criticism: He welcomes feedback rather than defend his ego.
+Criticism is information that helps him improve.

-Believing in neuroplasticity: The brain is plastic.
-New neural pathways can form at any age.
+Believing in neuroplasticity: The brain is malleable.
+New neural pathways form at any age.
 Change is always possible.

 Growth mindset is not positive thinking or pretending difficulty doesn't exist.
-It's seeing difficulty as the path rather than the obstacle.
-The struggle itself is where growth happens.
+It's knowing the struggle is where the learning happens, not something we get past before the real work starts.

-The passion for stretching yourself and sticking to it, even when it's not going well, is the hallmark of the growth mindset.
+The passion for stretching ourselves and sticking to it, even when it's not going well, is the hallmark of growth mindset.